 What is Orenitram?

-Do not take Orenitram if you have severe liver problems.
+You should not use Orenitram if you have severe liver disease.

 How should I take Orenitram?

 Take Orenitram as prescribed by your doctor.
 Follow all directions on your prescription label and read all medication guides or instruction sheets.
 Your doctor may occasionally change your dose.

 Swallow the tablet whole and do not crush, chew, or break it.
 Do not use a cracked or broken tablet.

 Orenitram is usually taken 2 to 3 times per day.
 Follow your doctor's instructions.
 Your dose may change if you have side effects.

 Use this medicine regularly for the best results.

 Your dose needs may change if you switch to a different brand, strength, or form of this medicine.
 Avoid medication errors by using only the medicine your doctor prescribes.

 You should not stop taking Orenitram suddenly.
 Your condition may get worse if you stop taking this medicine.
 Follow your doctor's instructions about tapering your dose.